Denis535/CleanArchitectureGameFramework/Packages/com.colorful-project-window/Readme.md

 # Overview
-This package (Colorful Project Window) gives you the more comfortable and colorful project window.
+This package "Colorful Project Window" gives you the more comfortable and colorful project window.

 # Details
 This colors the project window using the following rules: